-The steps a person should follow when moving Cyprus will depend on the nationality of the foreigner or the duration of stay.
+The steps a person should follow when moving to Cyprus will depend on the nationality of the foreigner or the duration of stay.
 For those who retire to Cyprus a long-term visa will be needed if their nationality requires them such a document.
-However, when relocating here, considering that it will on a long-term basis, one should also apply for a residence permit.
+However, when relocating here, considering that it will be on a long-term basis, one should also apply for a residence permit.
 You can find out extensive information on these matters from our Cyprus immigration lawyers.

 How can a foreigner obtain a residence permit in Cyprus?

 A foreigner should apply for a residence permit in Cyprus if the duration of the stay is of at least 90 days.
 This requirement is applicable to all foreigners, regardless if they need a visa when arriving here or not; foreigners who are citizens of countries outside the European Union (EU) have to follow a specific procedure when moving to Cyprus on a long-term basis.